spazznolo/spazznolo.github.io/_posts/2023-06-25-draft-probabilities-4.md

 Like the point estimates in the first post, the actual distribution doesn't matter, it's just an example to illustrate the framework I'm introducing.
 </p>
 <p>
-<h5>Assigning Uncertainty</h5>
-Next, each player is assigned a value distribution, making sure Michkov's value has higher uncertainty by increasing the standard deviation of his distribution.
-Then, these probability distributions are multiplied by the probability a prospect is available at each pick, as in the previous post.
+Let's assign these value distributions to each player, making sure Michkov's value has higher uncertainty by increasing the standard deviation of his distribution.
 </p>
 <p>
 Prospect values now look like this: